typedb/typedb-console/README.md

 - `clear` : Clear console screen
 - `exit` : Exit console

-### Scripting
+### Non-interactive mode

 To invoke console in a non-interactive manner, we can define a script file that contains the list of commands to run, then invoke console with `./grakn console --script=<script>`.
+We can also specify the commands to run directly from the command line using `./grakn console --command=<command1> --command=<command2> ...`.

 For example given the following command script file: